sparkflows/sparkflows-docs/docs/user-guide/generative-ai/gen-ai-processors.rst

 Hugging Face Sentiment Analysis
 -------------

-Below is a sample workflow which contains Hugging Face Sentiment Analysis processor in Fire Insights.
+Below is a sample workflow which contains Hugging Face Sentiment Analysis processor in Sparkflows.
 It demonstrates the usage of Hugging Face Sentiment Analysis node to classify text data into two classes: "acceptable" and "unacceptable."

 It does the following processing of data :